felipe-script/cred-dashboard/README.md

 ## Google Maps Integration

-This system incorporates Google Maps API to ensure a seamless experience, preventing common errors like 'This page can't load Google Maps correctly' or 'For development purposes only.' 🗺️
+This system incorporates Google Maps API to ensure a seamless experience.

-To get started, i recommend creating your Google Maps API key by visiting [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=pt-br).
+To get started, I recommend creating your Google Maps API key by visiting [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=pt-br).

+to prevent common errors like 'This page can't load Google Maps correctly' or 'For development purposes only.' 🗺️

 Once you have your API key, follow these steps: